Last Updated: January 7, 2022

 A conditional use permit requires these same procedures, but also spells out "conditions" that must be met at all times during the operation of the land use in question.

 However, in practice, the two terms are often used interchangeably.
-Either allows public input and questioning as to actual scheduling and frequency of events, and also handling of traffic and parking arrangements.
+Either allows public input and questioning as to actual scheduling, programming, and frequency of events, and also in terms of handling of traffic and parking arrangements.

 Sometimes noise is a church zoning issue.